Bankers count on watered down EU trading tax

 Still, bankers say a potential drag on growth is the last thing highly indebted euro zone countries need as they try to revive economic activity and, either avoid international bailouts, or exit such bailouts.

-“I will eat my hat if this tax comes in as proposed on January 2014,” said David Lewis at Astec Analytics, which specialises in information on securities borrowing and lending.
+“I will eat my hat if this tax comes in as proposed on January 2014,” said David Lewis at Astec Analytics, which specializes in information on securities borrowing and lending.

 “For politicians it’s gold, but it’s the wrong thing at the wrong time.
 In the current economic environment we should be freeing up the market, reducing costs and making things easier”.